PepScribe

 Is either form legal to buy in the US?

-BPC-157 is classified as an FDA Category 2 bulk drug substance.
-This means licensed 503A compounding pharmacies in the United States cannot legally prepare or dispense it in any form — whether as injectable solution, oral capsule, or any other formulation.
+BPC-157 is not an FDA-approved drug and is not currently on FDA’s 503A Bulks List, in any form — whether as injectable solution, oral capsule, or any other formulation.

 Products available online through research chemical suppliers or gray-market vendors do not go through pharmaceutical-grade manufacturing oversight.
 Risks include: